abiswas3/sportsMaths/NewRankings/main.md

 [^3]: More specifically, $\Delta$ is the fraction the athlete was off from the average performance of the top 5 athletes times 6.

 We already know that $T_1$ and $SOF$ are high for the big races.
+Moreover these have nothing do with your race performance either.
+You get them for free for entering the race.

 Even $T$ is biased towards the big races (finishing 14th in a platinum race is the same as second in a silver race).
 This might seem bizarre as there are silver races with comparable SOF's to Platinum races.
 So if you're an upcoming new athlete participating in a local race because you cannot afford to go to Europe/USA all the time, then $\Delta$ is the only lever which gives you any control over increasing your final rank.
 So how much can you squeeze out of $\Delta$?
 The answer is not much!
 Observe the plot below which shows $\Delta$ (X-axis) as a function of race finish position (Y-axis) for different tiered races [^6]

 [^6]: PTO canadian open is not included in the results as the website does not report SOF for the women's field.
 As I have a generic webscraper that pulls this data from the PTO website, I could not be arsed to manually fix this.